corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 Fortunately (but not coincidentally!), the code generator emits an implementation `IJsonValue.Validate()` to test for this.

-Let's try validating our `Person`.
+Let's try validating our `Person`, by adding this code to the end of `Program.cs`

 ```csharp
 bool isValid = michaelOldroyd.IsValid();